muellan/parallel/README.md

 Collection of parallel programming primitives for C++

 **Note**: All classes and functions are work in progress.
 Interfaces are still likely to change over time, documentation is very poor so far and tests are rudimentary at best.

 All components are header-only.

 See the "*_demo.cpp" files for usage examples.

-## facilities
+## Classes

 #### task_thread
  - pausable thread